marianosimone/take-a-look/quotes.md

 > You _cannot_ be anything you want to be - but you _can_ be a lot more of who you already are

 Tom Rath, "Strengths Finder 2.0"

+> Rules are for the guidance of wise men and the obedience of fools.

+Attributed to many 🤷